 Keeping up with your rental property accounting is essential for avoiding costly mistakes and missed opportunities.
 When you fall behind on your books, you put your business at risk and could face any of these situations:

-- Late or missed payments: Delayed payments to contractors or lenders may lead to late fees, damaged relationships, or even legal issues.
+- Late or missed payments.
+Delayed payments to contractors or lenders may lead to late fees, damaged vendor relationships, or even legal issues.

 But when you keep up with your accounting, you’ll stay organized, save time, and keep more of your hard-earned money.
 Accurate records and reports give you significant advantages like these:

-- Reliable financial reports: See how your properties are performing and pinpoint areas for improvement.
+- Reliable financial reports.
+Understand how your properties are performing and pinpoint areas for improvement.

 Dialing in your accounting isn’t just a smart move—it’s a must for running a successful rental property business.
 Organized and correct financial records help you avoid hassles, make better decisions, and build a strong foundation for growth.
 When your books are in order, your business can thrive.

 Good accounting practices are crucial for a successful real estate investment.
-Use these strategies to keep your rental business running smoothly.
+Use these strategies to get (and keep!) your rental business running smoothly.

 Separating your business and personal finances is essential to setting your rental property business up for success.
 Separate accounts help you save time and money—no more searching through your bank feeds and trying to remember which purchases are for your business.

 Accuracy matters.
-It might seem like no big deal to miss recording a transaction, but an omission may have a big impact.
+Not recording a transaction may not seem like a big deal, but an omission may have a big impact.
 Each transaction affects your bottom line—and your tax liability—so recording every transaction is crucial.
 When your records are clear and complete, you’ll have an accurate picture of your business.

 You might be tempted to put off your bookkeeping, but an annual review of your books isn’t enough.
-By procrastinating your reviews, you’ll miss opportunities to tweak your operations, respond to problems, and adjust your cash flow proactively.
-That’s why updating and reviewing your books regularly is important.
+By delaying your reviews, you’ll miss opportunities to tweak your operations, address problems, and proactively adjust your cash flow.
+That’s why updating and reviewing your books at least once a month is important.

-Your books give you insight into your business’s health.
 When you consistently update and review your finances, you can make informed decisions about your rental properties and business operations.
+Your balance sheet, profit and loss, and cash flow reports are the three most important financial reports you should review each month.

 Need some help getting started with your review process?
-Use our accounting workflow to stay on top of your financials.
+Our accounting workflow will help you stay on top of your financials.

 When you have a clear grasp of how the tax code applies to rental property, you can use that knowledge to manage your properties more effectively.
 Understanding tax regulations helps you: